azsk/DevOpsKit/Contributing.md

   |Deploy|Deployment|Azure_AppService_Deploy_Dont_Use_Publish_Profiles|

 **2. Core Logic** </br>
-Each supported Azure service has core logic defined for evaluating **automated controls**.
-You can find it under path "AzSK\Framework\Core\SVT\Services\<FeatureName>.ps1".
+Each supported Azure service has core logic defined for evaluating **automated** controls.
+You can find it under:
+"AzSK\Framework\Core\SVT\Services\<FeatureName>.ps1".

-Having understood the basic structure of Secure DevOps Kit code, you can now go ahead with the contribution.
+Having understood the basic structure of DevOps Kit source code, you can now go ahead with the contribution.

 ### Enhance controls for supported resources
-Since Azure services keep on updating with latest security features and automation options, Secure DevOps Kit controls also need to be upgraded with latest bits for control validation or change in control description or recommendation.
+Since Azure services keep on updating with latest security features and automation options, DevOps Kit controls also need to be updated to reflect the securty improvements and additional security checks that might apply towards control validation (or change in control description or recommendation).

-Following are the ways you can enhance controls for supported resources:
+ You can enhance controls for supported resources in the following ways:

-#### Update existing control
+#### Update existing controls
 There are various ways in which you can update an existing control:
-  * Update recommendations as per latest options/PowerShell command available: This is as simple as updating Policy/Configuration Json file.
+  * Update recommendations as per latest options/PowerShell command available.
+This is as simple as updating Policy/Configuration Json file.
-  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes: You can navigate to core logic file for that service.
-The name of method where the core logic is defined for specific control can be found in the MethodName property of that control in Policy/Configuration.json file.
+  * Update core logic defined to cover different/missing scenarios for control evaluation or bug fixes.
+You can navigate to core logic file for that service.
+The name of method where the core logic is defined for a specific control can be found in the MethodName property of that control in the Policy/Configuration.json file.

 #### Add new controls for existing supported resources</br>
-  * You can add your security practices as control for a particular Azure service.
+  * You can add your own security practices/checks as controls for a particular Azure service.
 Before adding control to code, you should come up with below basic details:
 	1. Control description.
 	2. Rationale behind the control.
 	3. Recommendation to be followed to fix control.
-	4. Define level(TCP/Best Practice/Information) and severity(Critical/High/Medium/Low) of the control.
+	4. Level (TCP/Best Practice/Information) and severity (Critical/High/Medium/Low) of the control.
-	5. Can control be validated using Azure cmdlet or API.
-Based on this control can be added as a **manual or automated** control.
+	5. Can control be validated using Azure cmdlet or API?
+Based on this control can be added as a **manual** or **automated** control.

 **Add manual control**</br>
-Follow below steps to add manual control</br>
+Follow the steps below to add a manual control:</br>
 **a.** Open Policy config of Azure service by navigating to path: "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json"</br>
 **b.** Add an entry under Controls section.
-Sample is shown below:
+See an example below:
 ```
 {
    "ControlID": "Azure_<FeatureName>_<ControlTypeAcronym>_ControlShortName",